USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 ## Cleaning Course Data

-While I do not expect another school’s data to be of the same format as the raw files at USC, I am still including some details on how we cleaned the files in hopes that it may address some common problems others might have with their data.
+While we do not expect another school’s data to be of the same format as the raw files at USC, we are still including some details on how we cleaned the files in hopes that it may address some common problems others might have with their data.